What are Analytics for my course?

 - Activity allows the instructor to see when students view a page or participate in the course.

-- Assignments allows the instructor to view if students submit the assignment on-time, late, or not at all.
+- Submissions allows the instructor to view if students submit the assignment on-time, late, or not at all.

 - Grades use a box and whisker plot to show the distribution of grades in the course.